7mind/izumi/doc/microsite/src/main/tut/distage/00_distage.md

 Why use distage?
 -------------------

 1. **Faster applications and tests**:
     `distage` guarantees that no unneccessary instantiations will happen during your tests or application startup.
 2. **Quicker failure detection**:
-    `distage` peforms all the integration checks for your application and tests even before any instantiations happened.
+    `distage` performs all the integration checks for your application and tests even before any instantiations happened.
 3. **Simpler tests**:
     `distage` eliminates all the hard work of setting up your test environments, especially polymorphic ones.
 4. **Simpler development workflows**:
-    `distage` allows you to develop Role-Based Applications -- a fusion of Microservices and Monoliths.
+    @ref[distage-framework](distage-framework.md) module allows you to develop Role-Based Applications -- a fusion of Microservices and Monoliths.
      You may run all your services in one process for development purposes (and even switch to mock implementations with a single commandline argument).
 5. **Faster compile times and low mental overhead**:
     Unlike fully compile-time DIs, `distage` does not impose a compile time penalty for medium/large projects.